AdvancedCustomFields/docs/guides/blocks.md

 ### 1. Register a Block

-Similar to registering a post type, the [acf_register_block()](https://www.advancedcustomfields.com/resources/acf_register_block/) function allows you to register a custom block type from your functions.php file.
+Similar to registering a post type, the [acf_register_block_type()](https://www.advancedcustomfields.com/resources/acf_register_block_type/) function allows you to register a custom block type from your functions.php file.
 This function accepts an array of settings that you can use to customize your block including a name, description and more.

-💡 This example only uses a small handful of the available settings so please be sure to read the [acf_register_block()](https://www.advancedcustomfields.com/resources/acf_register_block/) docs for a full list.
+💡 This example only uses a small handful of the available settings so please be sure to read the [acf_register_block_type()](https://www.advancedcustomfields.com/resources/acf_register_block_type/) docs for a full list.

 ```
 function register_acf_blocks() {

 	// register a testimonial block.
-	acf_register_block(array(
+	acf_register_block_type(array(
 		'name'				=> 'testimonial',
 		'title'				=> __('Testimonial'),
 		'description'		=> __('A custom testimonial block.'),